ultranoise/nodeMCU-OSC/README.md

 1) Copy all these source files to a folder in your computer

-2) Only for MAC OSX users:
+2) Only for MAC OSX and Windows users:
 - For uploading code to your nodeMCU you will need the SiLabs driver for mcu.
 It is a USB to UART Bridge that you need to install or the operating system won't create a serial port to upload code from Arduino.
 It can be found here: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

 3) Run Arduino.
 Go to Sketch > Include Library and install the "WiFi (Built-in)"